 Given the importance of the B$_{12}$ cluster, in this work, we study all its isomers including the icosahedron, and compute the optical absorption spectra of its most stable isomers.
-We also discuss as to why an isolated B$_{12}$ - I$_{h}$ icosahedron transforms into the quasi-planar B$_{12}$ - C$_{3v}$.
 For the purpose, we have utilized standard wave function based first principles quantum chemical methodologies, employing Cartesian Gaussian basis functions.
-Geometry optimization was carried out using the coupled-cluster-singles-doubles (CCSD) approach, while the optical absorption spectra of various isomers were computed using the multi-reference singles-doubles configuration interaction (MRSDCI) approach, which has been extensively utilized in the group of one of us to study optical properties of conjugated polymers,\cite{PhysRevB.65.125204Shukla65,PhysRevB.69.165218Shukla69,sony-acene-lo,doi:10.1021/jp408535u,himanshu-triplet} graphene quantum dots,\cite{:/content/aip/journal/jcp/140/10/10.1063/1.4867363Aryanpour,Tista1} along with atomic clusters such as those of boron,\cite{Shinde_nano_life} aluminium,\cite{Shinde_PCCP} sodium,\cite{epjd-pradip} and magnesium.\cite{epjd-shinde-mg}
+Geometry optimization was carried out using the coupled-cluster-singles-doubles (CCSD) approach, while the optical absorption spectra of various isomers were computed using the multi-reference singles-doubles configuration interaction (MRSDCI) approach, which has been extensively utilized in the group of one of us to study optical properties of conjugated polymers,\citep{PhysRevB.65.125204Shukla65,PhysRevB.69.165218Shukla69,sony-acene-lo,doi:10.1021/jp408535u,himanshu-triplet} graphene quantum dots,\citep{:/content/aip/journal/jcp/140/10/10.1063/1.4867363Aryanpour,Tista1} along with atomic clusters such as those of boron,\citep{Shinde_nano_life} aluminium,\citep{Shinde_PCCP} sodium,\citep{epjd-pradip} and magnesium.\citep{epjd-shinde-mg}

-Remainder of this paper is organized as follows.
-In the next section, we briefly discuss the theoretical methodology employed in the calculations.
-In section \ref{sec:results}, we present and discuss our results on the geometries and optical absorption spectra of various isomers of B$_{12}$ cluster.
-Finally, in section \ref{sec:conclusions}, we summarize our work as well as present our conclusions.